amt-pj-ss25-e-learning-visualization/amt-pj-ss25-notes/Recommender System.md

-#### Main functionality
+#### Implemented Recommenders

-- ~**Continue within a partially completed course**
-  Recommend modules from a course where the student has already completed some content, assuming they haven't finished the course yet.~

 - **Recommend based on similar students (Jaccard Index)**
   Recommend modules that students with a similar learning history have completed, but the current student has not.
   → Based on overlap in completed modules across students (using statements with verb `"completed"`).

-- **Recommend based on topic interest (utilizing LOM)**
+- **Recommend based on topic interest**
-  When a student has completed several modules with specific keywords (e.g., `botanic`, `mathematics`), we assume an interest in that subject.
+  When a student has completed several modules that belong to the same subject (e.g., `horticulture`, `it`), we assume an interest in that subject.
   → Recommend modules from other courses that share similar subjects.
-  → Requires categorization of all modules via the "keywords"-field in the LOM metadata.
+  → Utilizes the IMS Common Cartridge element `catalog` in the manifest file of the corresponding course
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;→Stored within column `subject` in the `courses` database table.

 - **Review based on forgetting curve**
-  Recommend repeating previously completed modules based on a model of forgetting (e.g., the Ebbinghaus forgetting curve) to help consolidate knowledge.
+  Recommend repeating previously completed modules based on the last module performance (assumes good score means less forgetting) and the `forgettingEffect` function that is being used for calculating the `masteryEbbinghaus` metric.

-The first two functions will require more synthetic courses and modules besides the current "Baumchirurg"-course.

-#### Optional

-- **Review based on poor performance**
-  Recommend repeating a module if the student performed poorly (e.g., score falls below a set threshold compared to the average).